-Find out what repairs you are liable for, and what exactly the landlord will cover.
-Often the tenant is responsible for minor repairs that cost under a certain amount of money (usually $50) and the landlord covers greater repairs.
-You want to have this information written into the lease so as not to be stuck with any surprises.
-"In some states, certain minimum standards of fitness apply and the landlord cannot shift the responsibility to the tenant for those conditions," said Attorney Goodman.
+Find out which repairs you are liable for, and what exactly the landlord will cover.
+Often the tenant is responsible for minor repairs that cost under a certain amount of money (usually $50) and the landlord covers larger repairs.
+Have this information written into the lease so as not to be stuck with any surprises.
+"In some states, certain minimum standards of fitness apply and the landlord cannot shift the responsibility to the tenant for those conditions," explains Attorney Goodman.

 6. Is the neighborhood safe?

 Ask the realtor to give you a copy of the local crime report if you are unfamiliar with the neighborhood.
-The number of and type of crimes provide a telling description of the neighborhood.
-Attorney Goodman advised, "Visit the neighborhood in the evening and early morning to see whether the locale is appropriate for you.
+The number and type of crimes provide a telling description of the area.
+Attorney Goodman advises, "Visit the neighborhood in the evening and early morning to see whether the locale is appropriate for you.
 Be sure that public transportation and parking are adequate and safe."

 7. Who were the last tenants that lived here and for how long?

 The answer to this question gives a lot of insight into the landlord and the building.
 A tenant who lived in the building for a long time indicates a satisfied customer.
-High turnover, however, doesn’t always indicate dissatisfaction with the apartment, as is the case in college towns where students are constantly moving in and out of places.
-Be wary if the landlord is reluctant to share that information.
-"In some states privacy laws may prohibit the release of that information," said Attorney Goodman.
+High turnover, however, doesn’t always indicate dissatisfaction with the apartment, as in college towns where students are constantly moving in and out.
+"In some states privacy laws may prohibit the release of that information," according to Attorney Goodman.

 8. Has the Landlord been cited for violation of housing codes?

-Attorney Goodman said, "In many states, if a landlord fails to make required repairs within a reasonable time, the local office of inspectional services or Health Department can order that repairs be made.
-The records of inspections and violations are public records.
+Attorney Goodman comments, "In many states, if a landlord fails to make required repairs within a reasonable time, the local office of inspectional services or Health Department can order that repairs be made.
+The records of inspections and violations are public.
 A telephone call to the government office asking for information on inspections for the premises can be very helpful.
-The mere existence of prior violations or orders to repair does not mean that the landlord is not a good landlord.
-But multiple orders or a history of failing to correct violations timely should be a red flag.
+The mere existence of prior violations or orders to repair does not mean that the landlord is not a good one.
+But multiple orders or a history of failing to correct violations promptly should be a red flag.
 If there have been recent orders relating to pest or rodent infestation, make further inquiry as to the extermination schedule."

 9. Does the landlord evict many tenants?

 "Check with the local courts to see which specific courts have jurisdiction of eviction cases.
 The plaintiff-defendant indexes are public records.
-See if the landlord has a high volume of evictions.
-If so, the landlord may not screen tenants well and that could mean potentially bad neighbors or a landlord who is very aggressive in enforcing the lease," said Attorney Goodman.
+See whether the landlord has a high volume of evictions.
+If so, the landlord may not screen tenants well and that could mean potentially bad neighbors or a landlord who is very aggressive in enforcing the lease," warns Attorney Goodman.